sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ##### 🏗️ High-leverage ways to improve your entire codebase

 ### Make changes across all of your codebases at enterprise scale with server-side Batch Changes (beta)
-Batch Changes can now run across thousands of repositories with a better development experience.
-Previously, you had to run src-cli locally to create batch changes.
-That could take an impractical amount of time or be brittle for large or resource-intensive batch changes.
+Batch Changes allows you to programmatically define changes across the codebase with a single declarative file.
+Now, changes can be run across thousands of repositories with a better development experience.
+Previously, you had to run src-cli locally to create batch changes, which could take an impractical amount of time or be brittle for large or resource-intensive batch changes.
 By running Batch Changes server-side you can:

 - Run large-scale or resource-intensive batch changes without clogging your local machine
 - Run large batch changes quickly by distributing them across an autoscaled pool of compute instances